Pippa Middleton’s Father-In-Law, 73, Arrested & Charged With Alleged Rape Of A Minor

 Pippa Middleton‘s wealthy father-in-law David Matthews, 73, has been arrested in France and charged with the rape of a minor.
 The alleged incidents occurred between 1998-1999 involving a teenager in an alleged attack in Paris and another in St Barts.
 According to Agence France-Presse (AFP) and The Telegraph, he was arrested at Paris’ Orly airport on March 27 and held in custody for 48 hours, being granted bail on March 29.
 A spokesman for the tycoon tells the Daily Mail that, “David Matthews categorically denies the allegation and unequivocally contests the untrue and scandalous accusation.”

 An alleged witness came forward with a complaint about the attacks in 2017.
-Under French law, Matthews will now undergo a ‘mise en examen’, where authorities have six months to gather enough information to determine whether or not he will be brought to trial.
+Under French law, Matthews will now undergo a “mise en examen,” where authorities have six months to gather enough information to determine whether or not he will be brought to trial.
+He was arrested by the Juvenile Protection Brigade (BPM) of the Paris judicial police.
 Matthews is a former race car driver and self-made millionaire who owns the super private and luxe Eden Rock Hotel in St. Barts.
 He lives there full time with his wife Jane.

-Pippa, 34 is married to David’s son James Matthews, 42, who she wed in a lavish May 20, 2017 ceremony in England.
-As Kate Middleton‘s sister, she is the sister-in-law to Prince William the Duke of Cambridge and aunt to their children George, 4, and Charlotte, 2.
+Pippa, 34 is married to David’s son, financier James Matthews, 42, who she wed in a lavish May 20, 2017 ceremony in Berkshire, England.
+The proud father posed prominently with the couple at the nuptials and is close to the pair.
+As Kate Middleton‘s younger sister, Pippa is the sister-in-law to Prince William the Duke of Cambridge and aunt to their children George, 4, and Charlotte, 2.
+Kate is expecting her third child in April, just a month ahead of the May 19 royal wedding between Prince Harry and Meghan Markle, so this arrest couldn’t have come at a worse time for the royal family.
+It a twist, it was Pippa’s wedding reception marked Meghan’s big coming out to their family and friends as Harry’s girlfriend.
+The Suits actress scored an invite to the actual ceremony, but declined as not to detract any attention from the bride’s big day.